Can you deduct car insurance on taxes?

 Is car insurance tax-deductible for business use?

-Your car insurance isn't tax-deductible if you only use your car for personal use or if you commute to work.
+Your car insurance isn't tax-deductible if you only use your car for personal use or if you commute to work where you are not self-employed.

 Is car insurance tax-deductible if you're self-employed?

-Typically, car insurance is tax-deductible if you’re self-employed and use your vehicle for work.
-However, if you also use your car for personal errands, travel or other non-business reasons, you won’t be able to deduct your premium fully.
+Typically, car insurance is tax-deductible as a business expense reported on Schedule C (Form 1040) if you’re self-employed and use your vehicle for work.
+Only deduct the business-use portion of the premium if you also use your car for personal purposes.

 “I recommend self-employed taxpayers work with a tax professional who understands how the rules work because it can become very complicated and confusing very quickly, especially if someone is using their vehicle for both personal and business use,” says Steber.

-It’s important to note that you may need special insurance coverage if you use your vehicle for specific jobs, like ridesharing or delivery jobs.
-Your personal policy may not cover business use of your car.
+EXPERT TIP: You may need special insurance coverage if you use your vehicle for specific jobs, like ridesharing or delivery jobs.
+Your personal policy may not cover business use of your car, and you may not be able to deduct it unless you have the correct policy.

 When is a car insurance premium tax deductible?